 Whole Life vs Universal Life Insurance

-There are similarities when comparing whole life vs universal life insurance.
-Both policies last your whole life and both policies accumulate cash value.
+There are similarities when comparing whole life vs universal life insurance, as both are permanent life insurance.

 The main difference between whole life and universal life is the premiums.
 Whole life offers fixed premiums.
 Universal Life provides for flexible premiums.
 However, Guaranteed Universal Life offers fixed premiums, but with no to little cash value accumulation, so you really need to understand the different types of universal life insurance available.